RobotnikAutomation/robot_simulation/robotnik_gazebo_ignition/README.md

 - **Robot model**: Concrete variant inside a type.
 If omitted, the default model for that type is used.
 See the package `robots/<robot>/models/` folder for available models.
 [Example models for rbwatcher](https://github.com/RobotnikAutomation/robotnik_description/tree/jazzy-devel/robots/rbwatcher).

 #### Notes
-- Use a unique `robot_id` when spawning multiple robots.
+- Use a unique `robot_id` when spawning multiple robots in the same world to avoid name conflicts in topics and frames.

 ## 🎮 Control the Robot